AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 The **[!UICONTROL Preview Image URL]** field allows you to add the URL of a preview image with a character limit of 1000.
 JPEG and PNG are supported with a file size limit of 1 MB.

-The **[!UICONTROL Video Image URL]** field to add the URL of your video file with a character limit of 1000.
+The **[!UICONTROL Video Image URL]** field allows you to add the URL of your video file with a character limit of 1000.
 Only mp4 format is supported with a file size limit of 200 MB.

 Note that wide or tall videos may be cropped when played on some devices.